10 things to do in London in May

 London temperatures in May

-The tourist influx in London in the month of May is high, but not as high as at other times, as it does not coincide with any official vacation dates such as summer, Christmas, Easter, Easter ...
+The tourist influx in London in the month of May is high, but not as high as at other times, since it does not coincide with any official vacation dates such as summer, Christmas, Easter, Easter ...
 Even so, London is a city where there is always tourism and even more so in the month of May, as the weather is ideal for the visit.
 Therefore, it is always advisable to book hotels and flights in advance, so you can benefit from cheaper prices.

 London prices in May